 History of the 1973 Penny

-The 1973 penny featured the familiar Lincoln profile designed by Victor David Brenner on the obverse, and the Lincoln Memorial reverse that had been in use since 1959, designed by Frank Gasparro.
-The coin was minted at three facilities: Philadelphia (no mint mark), Denver (D), and San Francisco (S).
+The 1973 penny featured the Lincoln profile on the obverse designed by Victor David Brenner (initiated in 1909) and the Lincoln Memorial reverse designed by Frank Gasparro, introduced in 1959 to mark the 150th anniversary of Lincoln’s birth.
+It was struck at three facilities: Philadelphia (no mint mark), Denver (D), and San Francisco (S).

 Also Read: Top 100 Rarest Pennies Worth Money (1787 – Present)